developer-zebra/developer-zebra-site/src/ehs/2-7/guide/settings/index.md

 ------

 ### Airplane Option Disabled
 Controls whether the device can be put into "airplane mode" from the Power menu or Quick Settings bar.
 Depending on the device, airplane mode can disable Bluetooth, cellular, Wi-Fi and/or other wireless radios and features.
-EHS blocks airplane mode by default or if this tag is missing or left unspecified.
-Enter a value of 0 to permit the device to enter airplane mode.
-(Access to airplane mode from the Power menu is not available on some MC18, MC40 and MC92 devices running Android 4.4 KitKat.
+EHS blocks access to airplane mode by default, or if this tag is missing or left unspecified. **Enter a value of 0 to permit the device to enter airplane mode**.

+**Note**: Access to airplane mode from the Power menu is not available on some MC18, MC40 and MC92 devices running Android 4.4 KitKat.
 If this feature is greyed out, it might be possible to disable airplane mode on the device using [PowerKeyMgr](/mx/powerkeymgr) through Zebra EMDK or StageNow tools.

 <img alt="" style="height:350px" src="airplane_disable.png"/>